Varun-Singh1/Linux-notes/README.md

              eg.  rm -fv messages[!1]
       { } its a list  of pattern with comma seprated terms. example {*.txt,*.pdf} output is where the extension .txt and .pdf. eg.   rm -vf {*.log,cron*,messages?}
- 15. rm : to delete the directory or content of some files.
+ 13. rm : to delete the directory or content of some files.
     (for content) [root@localhost d4]# rm -fv ma* removed 'maillog'
         removed 'maillog-20241201'
         removed 'maillog-20241210'
+ 14. cp : copy the file or directory in desired location, it can have source multiple but can have only one destination whatever is in last can only be the destination, Copy SOURCE to DE               or multiple SOURCE(s) to DIRECTORY. its subcommand contain  -v, --verbose used for explain what is being done.  -R, -r, --recursive for copy directories recursively means its subdirectories also. cp -vr /etc/*.conf /root/Desktop/conf/: cp -vr /var/log/* ~/Desktop/d4 : cp -vr /var/log/ . :
+      !
+Example of multiple source to single destination are below cp -v /etc/passwd /etc/shadow /etc/gshadow /etc/group /var/log/messages /var/log/anaconda/anaconda.log /root/Desktop/d2
+          '/etc/passwd' -> '/root/Desktop/d2/passwd'
+          '/etc/shadow' -> '/root/Desktop/d2/shadow'
+          '/etc/gshadow' -> '/root/Desktop/d2/gshadow'
+          '/etc/group' -> '/root/Desktop/d2/group'
+          '/var/log/messages' -> '/root/Desktop/d2/messages'
+          '/var/log/anaconda/anaconda.log' -> '/root/Desktop/d2/anaconda.log'
+       We can also made a file after copy and rename it : cp -v /var/log/messages /root/Desktop/d3/messages2
+          '/var/log/messages' -> '/root/Desktop/d3/messages2'
+ 16. mv : move means that we do cut paste of data its recommended bcuz at the time of copy data is at risk , thatswhy its better to use copy(cp) instead of mv. it is recursive by default. mv anaconda-ks.cfg Documents/ : if we cut paste or move it on same location then it'll be renamed like this :- mv anaconda-ks.cfg anaconda-ks2.cfg : cuz here in linux we don't have rename command we have but it doesn't works.
- 16. whoami :
+ 17. whoami :
- 17. logout :
+ 18. logout :
- 18. Halt :
+ 19. Halt :
- String commands
+# String commands
- 19. grep
+ 20. grep :
- 20. awk
+ 21. awk :
- 21. sed
+ 22. sed :